-(a) When testing primary cells and batteries under tests $\underline{T.1}$ to $\underline{T.5}$ the following shall be tested in the quantity indicated:

-- (i) ten cells in undischarged states; - (ii) ten cells in fully discharged states; - (iii) four small batteries in undischarged states; - (iv) four small batteries in fully discharged states; - (v) four large batteries in undischarged states; and - (vi) four large batteries in fully discharged states.

-(b) When testing rechargeable cells and batteries under tests $\underline{T.1}$ to $\underline{T.5}$ the following shall be tested in the quantity indicated:

-- (i) ten cells at first cycle, in fully charged states; - (ii) four small batteries at first cycle, in fully charged states;

-(iii) four small batteries after 50 cycles ending in fully charged states;

-(iv) two large batteries at first cycle, in fully charged states; and (v) two large batteries after 25 cycles ending in fully charged states.
+- (a) When testing primary cells and batteries under tests 1 to 5 the following shall be tested in the quantity indicated: - (i) ten cells in undischarged states; - (ii) ten cells in fully discharged states; - (iii) four small batteries in undischarged states; - (iv) four small batteries in fully discharged states; - (v) four large batteries in undischarged states; and - (vi) four large batteries in fully discharged states. - (b) When testing rechargeable cells and batteries under tests 1 to 5 the following shall be tested in the quantity indicated: - (i) ten cells at first cycle, in fully charged states; - (ii) four small batteries at first cycle, in fully charged states; - (iii) four small batteries after 50 cycles ending in fully charged states; - (iv) two large batteries at first cycle, in fully charged states; and - (v) two large batteries after 25 cycles ending in fully charged states.

-(c) When testing primary and rechargeable cells under test $\underline{T.6}$, the following shall be tested in the quantity indicated:

-(ii) for component cells of primary batteries, five cells in undischarged states and five cells in fully discharged states;

-(iii) for rechargeable cells, five cells at first cycle at 50% of the design rated capacity; and

-(iv) for component cells of rechargeable batteries, five cells at first cycle at 50% of the design rated capacity.
+- (c) When testing primary and rechargeable cells under test 6, the following shall be tested in the quantity indicated: - (i) for primary cells, five cells in undischarged states and five cells in fully discharged states; - (ii) for component cells of primary batteries, five cells in undischarged states and five cells in fully discharged states; - (iii) for rechargeable cells, five cells at first cycle at 50% of the design rated capacity; and - (iv) for component cells of rechargeable batteries, five cells at first cycle at 50% of the design rated capacity.